SofaDefrost/SofaComponents/README.md

     TetrahedronFEMForceField(rootNode)
 ```

-Actually the most usefull aspect of this library is that there is an only documentation on [readthedocs](http://sofacomponents.readthedocs.io/en/latest/index.html)
+A very usefull side effect of this library is that there is also an auto-generated documentation on [readthedocs](http://sofacomponents.readthedocs.io/en/latest/index.html)